What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Data Collection

 \subsection{Generation and Decomposition}

 We use the open-ended writing assistance prompt templates collected in \citet{DBLP:journals/corr/abs-2502-08395}.
 The original prompt templates are sourced from WildChat~\cite{DBLP:conf/iclr/Zhao0HC0D24}, a collection of natural conversations between users and ChatGPT.
 From the original 1,000 writing assistance prompts, we manually select a subset of 479 prompts that primarily focus on information seeking and informational writing.
-We manually filter out NSFW templates, creative writing templates such as ``write a 50's soviet style song about $\Topic$,'' outlines such as ``write an index for a book on $\Topic$,'' or those explicitly asking for references.
-We then randomly sample 200 of these prompt templates for generation.
+We manually filter out not safe for work (NSFW) templates, creative writing templates such as ``write a 50's soviet style song about $\Topic$,'' outlines such as ``write an index for a book on $\Topic$,'' or those explicitly asking for references.
+We then randomly sample 200 of these prompt templates, which are used to generate responses by inserting topic names into each template (every template is used for every topic in the study).

 After generating responses ($\Corpus{}$), we \textbf{decompose} each response into a list of individual claims $\Claims_{\Model{}_{\Topic}}$.
 We do so using a strong open-weight LLM,\footnote{Huggingface ID: meta-llama/Llama-3.1-70B-Instruct} prompting the model to decompose non-overlapping chunks of three sentences at a time.
-This allows us balance claim recall while with ensuring that each input chunk is decontextualized.
+This allows us to balance claim recall while ensuring that each input chunk is decontextualized.